ScilifelabDataCentre/OrderPortal/README.md

 can be instantiated for any number of facilities, using a common database of user accounts.

-The design of the order form setup allows its application to other domains; there is nothing that is hardcoded for scientific or genomics data _per se_.
-The form content is easy to change, and previously submitted orders are not affected by such changes, unless explicitly requested.
+The design of the order form setup must allow its application to other domains; there is nothing that is hardcoded for scientific or genomics data _per se_.
+The form content must be easy to change, and previously submitted orders must not be affected by such changes, unless explicitly requested.

-We are striving to keep the design as general as possible, given the requirements of the fundamental task.
-The base template and CSS will be editable for customisation.
+We are striving to keep the design as flexible and general as possible.
+The base template and CSS will be editable, allowing the appearance of the OrderPortal to be customised.

 Only orders, no info pages
 --------------------------